×

 Rule 6:

-• There is a little water in the bottle
+• There is a little water in the bottle.

-• Many a man tried to rescue the dog, but none could.
+• Many a man tried to rescue the dog, but none could. (notice the singular verb after "many a")